Springsteen and E Street Band 2023–2025 Tour: Ferrara concert controversy

 On May 18, 2023, Springsteen and the E Street Band were set to perform at the Giorgio Bassani Urban Park in Ferrara, Italy, as part of the tour's European leg.
 However, in the immediate aftermath of the floods that hit several areas of the Emilia-Romagna region, fans and ticketholders used social media to urge the organizers to reschedule the concert, in order to pay respect to the victims and avoid misplacement of emergency resources.
 After further examinations, both the Prefettura and the local council of Ferrara authorized Springsteen to go ahead with the concert.

 The decision sparked heavy criticism towards Springsteen and his team, while both lead promoter Claudio Trotta and mayor of Ferrara, Alan Fabbri, defended the decision to permit the show.
 Deputy vice-president of Protezione Civile for Emilia-Romagna, Irene Priolo, also questioned the decision, while clarifying that Ferrara's local authorities were the only institutions that had the right to either confirm or postpone the concert.

 During the concert, which reportedly involved 900 security members between police officers, volunteers, and first aid services, Springsteen did not make any direct comments about the floods and their impact.
 Fans also complained about the muddy conditions of the park's terrain, as well as logistical difficulties.

 On May 26, Springsteen's guitarist Steven Van Zandt took to Twitter to answer a message from an Italian fan, who had asked him if the band really was not informed of the emergency, writing: "We didn't know a thing about it.
 All we heard was the crew had to work overtime because the venue was one big mud hole from the rain.
 That was all."

 Recordings

-All shows are being professionally recorded and released on live.brucespringsteen.net.
+All shows were professionally recorded and released on live.brucespringsteen.net.
 Many have been featured on E Street Radio.